rawgit/GettingAndCleaningDataAssignment/CodeBook.md

 5. Replaced activity number with activity label.
 6. Summarized the data set to contain only mean of the feature variables for each subject and activity.

+The summarized data produced by the R script is in the file HumanActivityRecognitionSummaryDataSet.txt.
+This file is produced in the working directory and is in table format and can be read using R function 'read.table' and contains a header line.

 The summary data set variable names are self descriptive.
 The list is given below:

 subjectId      - Identifier for the human subject, range 1-30